Heavy periods are very common in women, and usually are not a sign of anything serious – but they can cause a big disruption to your life.

 - other surgical options.

 - The best source of iron in food is red meat, eg, beef, lamb or venison.

-- Eat plenty of fresh vegetables and fruit as vitamin C helps iron absorption in your gut.
+- Eat plenty of fresh vegetables and fruit.
+These are high in vitamin C, which helps iron absorption in your gut.

 - Read more about iron and iron deficiency.